 ERAM modules, high voltage power supplies and cabling

 The ERAM modules are the assembly of an ERAM detector, a Printed Circuit Board (PCB) glued on an aluminum stiffener with the Front-End readout electronics cards (see 5.3) and a water cooling copper pipe called "serpentin".
 The ERAM detector, 328 microns thick, is built up on one side of the PCB with a DC polarized resistive layer at a nominal voltage of 350 V (the Diamond-Like-Carbon layer isolated by a 50 microns thick Kapton layer) and a grounded stainless steel woven mesh 128 microns above the DLC.
 The PCB ground, the woven mesh, the aluminum stiffener, all the Front-End Electronics, the water cooling serpentin pipe, and the grounded shields of the HV and LV coax cables are connected and therefore at the same "mechanical" ground equipotential defined by the two HA-TPC aluminum Module Frames (endplate) and the HA-TPC field cage.
-Two patch panels on both sides of a Module Frame each connect four of the "on Module Frame" 1.5 m long HV cable with the "HA-TPC" 28 m long external cables going out of the ND280 basket to the HV Power supply hosted in one of the 2 HA-TPC racks at Service level.
+Two patch panels on both sides of a Module Frame each connect four of the "on Module Frame" 1.5 m long HV cable (TYPE OF SIGNAL and CABLE?) with the "HA-TPC" 28 m long external cables (TYPE OF SIGNAL and CABLE?) going out of the ND280 basket to the HV Power supply hosted in one of the 2 HA-TPC racks at Service level.
 The metallic patch panel is at the same ground as the module frame and the HV shield coax ground.
 An HA-TPC Module frame fully equipped and functional with ERAM modules and mounted on the HA-TPC mockup is shown on figure 2 for illustration (final cable paths will be optimized and cables better fixed than with tape).